matthieu-m/arcosphere/etc/space_exploration.md

 For ease of reading, the recipes present the negative & positive polarities in separate groups, while the solve paths present the catalysts in a separate group.

+In some cases, some recipes may be executed in any order.
+Such recipes are grouped with [].

 #   Non-Science